Public-Health-Scotland/PhD_NIPT_repository_public_/README.md

 ## Total and live birth prevalence of singleton pregnancies with Down’s Syndrome in Scotland between 2000 and 2021: a population-based study.
-R code relating to analyses of total and live birth prevalence of Down's syndrome in Scotland, and associated maternal socio-demographic factors [scripts 1 + 2].
+R code relating to analyses of total and live birth prevalence of Down's syndrome in Scotland, and associated maternal socio-demographic factors [script 1].